GeorgeHernandez/GeorgeHernandez/Opinions.md

     - Humans grow the fastest as babies, and breast milk is only 7% protein, so why do Americans eat diets with 3-4 times as much protein?
     - Animal-based protein uses far more resources than plant-based protein.
     - The amount of extra resources and animal suffering is astounding.
+- Religion
+    - [Freedom of religion in the United States](https://en.wikipedia.org/wiki/Freedom_of_religion_in_the_United_States) is constitutionally protected by the [First Amendment](https://en.wikipedia.org/wiki/First_Amendment_to_the_United_States_Constitution).
+    - The [seperation of church and state](https://en.wikipedia.org/wiki/Separation_of_church_and_state) protects everyone.
+It also effectively defines that the U.S. is NOT a Christian nation even though there are many Christians in the U.S.
+    - Since the People are of different religions, policy decisions should areligious and not tied to any relgious texts.
+    - I don't limit acquiring useful heuristics to one religion.
+    - The U.S. relationship with Israel is odd and it probably has a religious basis.
+    - [Freedom from Religion Foundation](https://ffrf.org/).
+Separating church from state protects you *from* religion but also protects *your* religion.
+    - [The Satanic Temple](https://thesatanictemple.com/).
+Actually about skepticism and separating church from state than literal Satanism.
+- Sexual orientation, gender identification, etc.
+    - People are people.
+    - Consent is the key rule for sexual activity.
+Be healthy, legal, educated, and kind too.
+    - As far as LGBQT, etc. whatever float your boat.
+Marry who you want.
+    - Reduce sexism, yes, but words like feminism and masculism can be widely interpreted.
+    - The state should do sex education in high school because people do it anyway and it's a public health issue.
+    - Legalize prostitution because when it is illegal it happens anyway but in an unsafe and untaxed fashion.
+    - Prevent and discourage human trafficking.
+    - As far as your health reocrd goes, gender at birth is the closest thing we have to a standard.
+- Sovereignty
+    - Amazing that this is an issue at all.
+Usually its because people are violating the rules of "Don't be a dick" and "People are people".
+Separate and be done with it.
+    - Palestine, Ireland, Ukraine, Hong Kong, Tibet, Taiwan, etc.
 - Vaccines
     - Most anti-vaccination stances are unfounded and conspiratorial.